 Since we aren’t sure how thick the nonstick coating is on the grill, it’s probably best to use non-metal utensils to flip or turn your food.

 When it comes to camping stoves, one factor is the heat output.
-This determines the types of dishes you can cook with your stove and how quickly those meals can be cooked.
+This determines the dishes you can cook with your stove and how quickly those meals can be cooked.
 Heat output also influences how quickly water can be boiled for hot drinks or cleaning purposes.

 While this stove has two cooking functions, each of the burners associated with them has the same output; 10,000 BTUs, giving you a total output of 20,000 BTUs.
 This gives you a lot of heating and cooking power, meaning you can cook meals quicker and boil water faster.
 The burner heats the water quickly (2 cups water in 2 minutes), and food is cooked quickly.